BlackRose714/my-first-python-projects2/README.md

 # my-first-python-projects2
+----About Me-----

+Hello, I'm a developer building Python-based applications with a focus on clear structure, logic, and functionality.
+I work consistently to strengthen my skills by turning what I learn into real, usable projects.

+My GitHub includes hands-on examples such as user login systems, geometric shape analysis, and basic mathematical tools.
+My goal is to contribute to freelance projects and become a reliable collaborator in the field of software development.

+I prioritize clean code, user-friendly design, and well-structured functions.
+I’m also continuously expanding my knowledge in programming principles and new technologies.

+If you’re looking for simple, clear, and thoughtfully written code, feel free to check out my work here.

+🧠 My Learning Journal: Python Beginner Projects

-💡 What I've Learned So Far
+💡 What I’ve Learned So Far

-Variable declaration
+📦 Variable declaration

+🔢 Type conversions (int, str)

-Getting input from users
+📥 Taking input from the user

-Conditional logic (if, else)
+🔄 Conditional logic structures (if, else, elif)

-Type conversion (int, str, etc.)

-Basic mathematical operations
+➗ Basic mathematical operations

-Loops (while, for)

-Use of break and continue

-Working with strings at a basic level

-Writing clean and structured code
+🧼 Writing clean and structured code

+🔁 Loops (while, for)

+⏹ Break and Continue statements

+🧮 Functions and function parameters

+📐 Geometric shape recognition and calculation

+🪣 Lists and processing data with lists

+🛠 Safe input handling using try/except

+---

 ✨ Ongoing Progress

-From now on, I’ll be writing and uploading my code in English on GitHub.
-This will help me improve both my programming and my technical English skills.
-This week, I’m planning to create small projects to reinforce my understanding of loops, conditionals, and strings.

-Next steps:

-Functions

-Geometric shape calculations

-Global and local variables

-Dictionary data structures

-I’ll keep adding new projects step by step and continue growing my skills. 🚀 Feel free to follow along and grow with me!
+I’m currently trying to apply what I’ve learned by building small projects.
+My upcoming goals include:

+🔎 Using dictionaries (dict) to store data

+💾 File operations (saving and reading data)

+🧠 More advanced function usage

+🎯 Reinforcing my knowledge through larger projects

+📁 Learning version control with Git and GitHub

+🚀 Why Follow Me?

+I’m a curious and passionate self-learner who’s building a solid foundation in Python — one small project at a time.
+If you're interested in watching someone's real-time growth from beginner to developer, you're in the right place.
+Let’s learn and grow together! 🌱

 *****Factorial Calculator*****